amitxv/PC-Tuning/docs/physical-setup.md

 - Check for contact patches on the IHS/Die and cold plate

-- Use high-quality thermal paste
+- Use high-quality TIM (thermal interface material) and an adequate amount upon application

     - See [Best Thermal Paste for CPUs](https://www.tomshardware.com/best-picks/best-thermal-paste)